-Last but not least, on behalf of the board of directors, the management team, and all employees, we would like to thank all the shareholders for your trust and support, and wish everyone good health and happiness in the coming year.
+Finally, on behalf of the board of directors, the management team, and all employees, we extend our heartfelt gratitude to all shareholders for your trust and unwavering support.
+We wish everyone good health and happiness in the upcoming year.

 Chairman: Chia, Kin-Heng